JAForbes/superouter/readme.md

 ### Advanced

+> 🚨 **Warning** 🚨
+>
+> There is absolutely no need to ever use any of the functionality below.
+You can very happily and safely only use the above API.
+Everything below is the primatives used to create the higher level API.
+It's exposed because there's no danger in doing so, and it's documented because it's exposed.

+---

 #### `Valid`

 This library uses a sum-type `Valid` to safely model invalid route matches.
 The user friendly API traverses this type and throws on errors.
 But if one